-- the base hydrolysis (saponification) of fats (triglycerides) produces glycerol and the salt of a long chain fatty acid (soap) - □ Soaps are produced by the alkaline hydrolysis of fats and oils the structure of soaps contains a non-polar hydrocarbon chain and a carboxylate group; the structure of the anionic detergents derived from dodecylbenzene contains a non-polar hydrocarbon chain and a sulfonate group
+- the base hydrolysis (saponification) of fats (triglycerides) produces glycerol and the salt of a long chain fatty acid (soap) - Soaps are produced by the alkaline hydrolysis of fats and oils

 - Animal fats and/or vegetable oils are boiled with concentrated sodium hydroxide, hydrolysing it to glycerol (propan-1,2,3-triol) and the carboxylate ions.
-All soluble in water. - Solid soap, a mix of sodium carbonates is precipitated from this aqueous mixture by addition of a concentration sodium chlorine solution.
+All soluble in water. - □ Solid soap, a mix of sodium carbonates is precipitated from this aqueous mixture by addition of a concentration sodium chlorine solution.